-The conversion of these commercial buildings are one-off.
+The conversion of these commercial buildings are one-offs.
 Often what makes them stand out are the singular elements associated with that particular building.
 Some will feature 100 yr old flooring, the wide beams and large nails that made up the factory floors of the day.
 Others may be touted for the uniqueness of the brick used to construct the building or the shape and style of the stonework.
 Window style will also be particular to each building, with original glass and frames, shape and size all contributing to the style of the lofts in Ottawa.

 Of special interest, will be the history of the building.
 The story that these conversions tell is almost as important as the design in conveying the style of the home.
 The original use, any subsequent commercial conversions and the date of the original construction, all contribute to setting the buildings apart.
 All of these factors naturally limit the height of the buildings, but not necessarily the amenities.
 There are Hard Lofts that also include common areas, fitness rooms and shared rooftop spaces.
 Of particular interest are buildings that have been reclaimed from the public domain such as schools and churches.

-The price tag associated with these one of a kind lofts in Ottawa, is not often congruent with the artists label they may receive.
-In some cities this was born of the use of buildings that could house projects, but were not necessarily converted to living spaces.
+The price tag associated with these one-of-a-kind lofts in Ottawa is not often congruent with the artist’s label they may receive.
+In some cities, this was born of the use of buildings that could house projects but were not necessarily converted to living spaces.
 In the past, inexpensive, unused industrial space was a great fit for artists.
-Necessities like plumbing and heat, were ignored in favour of the affordability.
+Necessities like plumbing and heat were ignored in favour of the affordability.
 City zoning and housing laws will play a large part in determining what’s on offer for Hard Lofts today.
 Each city will determine what constitutes a space fit for living, and where inhabitants are allowed to offer commercial services from their residence.